Meadowbank railway station, Auckland

 Meadowbank railway station is located on the North Island Main Trunk line in New Zealand.
-Eastern Line services of the Auckland railway network are the only services that regularly stop at the station.
+East West Line services of the Auckland railway network are the only services that regularly stop at the station.
 It has an island platform layout and can be reached by an overbridge at the corner of Purewa Road and Manapau Street where there is a carpark.

 History

 The station opened on 21 July 1947, replacing the Purewa railway station which was located next to the Purewa Cemetery.

 The station was temporarily closed between March 2023 and January 2024 due to Stage 2 of the Rail Network Rebuild.
 The Eastern Line was temporarily closed between Ōtāhuhu and Britomart for major track renewal work and to prepare the Eastern Line for the opening of the City Rail Link.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services between Britomart and Manukau via Meadowbank.
-The basic weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates East West Line suburban services between Swanson and Manukau via Meadowbank.